will851126/recommendation-engine/README.md

 Part 2:

-In this part , we can develpomnet web page  using **Flask API** and then recommendation outcome upload to blob , use **Logic APP**  monitor storage when a blob is added or modified , trigger **Send email** function
+In this part , we can develpomnet web page  using **Flask API** and then recommendation result upload to blob , use **Logic APP**  monitor storage when a blob is added or modified , trigger **Send email** function

 ## Prerequisite